Where Law Ends: Public and legislative support

-Devlin Barrett who reviewed the book for the Washington Post asked the critical and though-provoking question, "If Mueller had done what Weissmann wanted — fought for a subpoena, accused the president of obstruction, sought Trump's tax records — is there really much reason to think the legislative and judicial branches would have backed such moves?"
+Devlin Barrett who reviewed the book for the Washington Post asked the critical and thought-provoking question, "If Mueller had done what Weissmann wanted — fought for a subpoena, accused the president of obstruction, sought Trump's tax records — is there really much reason to think the legislative and judicial branches would have backed such moves?"
+Though it is speculative, it seems feasible that a largely Republican controlled Senate may not have backed such actions.